marieotsuka/webtype-spring2022/src/schedule/week04.md

 - Discussion: On the Letterform of the Age
 - Exercise: Modular Letters
-- Project 1 presentation: Gabriel and Valia
+- Presentation: Gabriel and Valia
 - A talk on [Type & Tools](https://motsuka.com/webtype-lectures/type-tools/)
 - Introduce [Project 2](/projects/project2/)
 - Begin preparing project 2 proposal ideas and sketches